Step 1: Check current swap usage

 sudo sysctl -p

-If your system load is light and there are no large applications or processes running, the system may not need to use swap space at all.
+If your system load is light and you are not running many applications or processes, the system may not need to use swap space at all.
 In this case, even if you have configured swap space, it will not be used.

 If the applications you are running have low memory requirements, the system will not use swap space.
 The system only starts using swap space when memory usage is nearing its limit.